I am currently

 - digging holes in the desert

-- assisting in the build of a small, traditional "palapa" (mostly cutting guano leaves and peeling bark of poles)
+- assisting in the build of a small, traditional "palapa", a traditional palm leaf covered hut (mostly cutting guano leaves for the roof and peeling bark of poles)

 Courses & workshops on permaculture and natural building: